zhongyin/zhongyin.github.io/README.md

 ## Others

+- [warpdotdev/Warp](https://github.com/warpdotdev/Warp) - Warp is a modern, Rust-based terminal with AI built in so you and your team can build great software, faster.
+- [DataExpert-io/data-engineer-handbook](https://github.com/DataExpert-io/data-engineer-handbook) - This is a repo with links to everything you'd ever want to learn about data engineering
 - [codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.
 - [jnv/lists](https://github.com/jnv/lists) - The definitive list of lists (of lists) curated on GitHub and elsewhere
 - [JushBJJ/Mr.-Ranedeer-AI-Tutor](https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor) - A GPT-4 AI Tutor Prompt for customizable personalized learning experiences.